Ketryx Documentation

 Anyone

-You can change the issue status to In Progress, either in Jira or Ketryx.
+You can change the work item status to In Progress, either in Jira or Ketryx.

 2.3.1.
 Transition in Ketryx